ItsDrike/rickchurch/README.md

-# rickchurch
+# Church of Rick central API

-A central server to distribute pixel placement tasks
+A central API server to distribute pixel placement tasks to the members of the church.